muledagnaw/muledagnaw.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: " Other Services"
-collection: teaching
+collection:  Other Services
-type: "Workshop"
+type: " Other Services"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2011-spring-teaching
-venue: "University 1, Department"
+venue: "Debre Tabor University , Department of Mathematics"
-date: 2015-01-01
+date: 2011-01-01
-location: "City, Country"
+location: "Debre Tabor, Ethiopia"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+I have served as a Head of Department and in different committees at Debre Tabor University.

 Heading 1
 ======